AlvBarros/dependency_injection/README.md

 Since the engine is `final` and must be passed on in the constructor, the class won't compile until you give it a working engine.
 It doesn't make sense that your doors doesn't work until you have a working engine.

-> With the construction injection approach, you're only able to have a car after you have all the pieces already done, and can not have an "incomplete" car.
+> With the construction injection approach, you're only able to have a Car instance after you have all the pieces already done, and can not have an "incomplete" car.

 - **Setter injection**